Support Centre

 7.1.
 Data processing notification

-However, Section 39 of the Data Protection Act provides that the Commissioner shall maintain a register of processing operations which records the carrying out of any wholly or partially automated processing operation or set of such operations which are intended to serve a single purpose or several related purposes.
+Section 34(1) of the Act provides that the data controller shall notify the Commissioner before carrying out any wholly or partially automated processing operation or set of such operations intended to serve a single purpose or several related purposes.
+According to Section 34(3) of the Act, the notification may specify:

 • the name and address of the data controller or data processor;